Rockets of Today

 • Long March 6 and 7: semi-winner for a limited time, then settling into a governmental role.

-• Long March 8: winner if they get reusability to work.
+• Long March 8 and 12: winner if they get reusability to work.

 • Amur: winner if they get reusability to work.